adityagawalii/URL-Shortening/README.md

 # URL-Shortening
-It shorten a URL and make it more easy to use.
+It shorten a URL link and make it more easy to use.